 We all want our dreams to come true, but we don't all have the tenacity, courage and perseverance that Stephanie had to show to make her dream a reality.

 Join the race to Tokyo 2020 and beyond at a para-swimming talent ID day.
-More than 60 are planned in 2016 and 2017.
+More than 60 are planned in 2016/17.
 Use the Google Map above to find your nearest para-swimming talent ID day in England.

 - Para-swimming Tracker Form